Local Cycling & Walking Infrastructure Plan

 The Local Cycling and Walking Infrastructure Plan highlights the Dump path route has a high priority because it's on a school route and the existing path is in poor condition and also very busy, with conflicts between pedestrians and cyclists particularly on the tight and narrow corners.
 Feedback from the public during the consultations confirmed that this route is deemed a high priority by residents.

-The Council consulted residents and stakeholders on design plans for the 'Dump Path' flagship project in October 2023.
-We held a couple of sessions via Zoom and a drop in session at the Carn Gwaval Wellbeing Centre.
+The Council consulted residents and stakeholders on sketch design plans for the 'Dump Path' flagship project in October 2023.
+We are now working with Sustrans to develop the scheme designs further.